 Now, I know what you are thinking: I hate email popups!
 Right?

-But the truth is that not only do they work extremely well, they also work much better than embedded email forms.
+But the truth is that not only do they work extremely well, but they also work much better than embedded email forms.

-For example, on my blog posts, I add an embedded email form proposing my beginner's course, and I do get a ton of traffic on my website (387k page views the last 30 days as I'm writing this post).
+For example, on my blog posts, I add an embedded email form proposing my beginner's course, and I do get a ton of traffic on my website (387k page views in the last 30 days as I'm writing this post).

 Here is a picture of the embedded email form:

 I created this embedded course using the Mailerlite email software, which I recommend (I don't have a commercial relationship with them other than being their client).